Power monoids and their arithmetic: a survey: New perspectives on an old classic.

 \subsection{Factorizations and lengths.}

-The monoid $M$ is \evid{factorable} (resp., \evid{atomic}) if every $x \in M^\sharp$ can be written as a product $a_1 \cdots a_n$ of irreducibles (resp., atoms), in which case the word $a_1 \ast \allowbreak \cdots \ast a_m$ (an element of the free semigroup over $M$) is called a \evid{factorization} (resp., an \evid{atomic factorization}) of $x$ (over $M$) and $m$ is called a \evid{length} (resp., an \evid{atomic length}) of $x$.
-We denote by $\mathscr Z_M(x)$ the set of factorizations of $x$, and by $\mathsf L_M(x)$ the set of lengths of $x$.
+The monoid $M$ is \evid{factorable} (resp., \evid{atomic}) if every $x \in M^\sharp$ can be written as a product $a_1 \cdots a_m$ of irreducibles (resp., atoms), in which case the word $a_1 \ast \allowbreak \cdots \ast a_m$ (an element of the free semigroup over $M$) is called a \evid{factorization} (resp., an \evid{atomic factorization}) of $x$ (over $M$) and $m$ is called a \evid{length} (resp., an \evid{atomic length}) of $x$.
+We denote by $\mathscr{Z}_M(x)$ the set of factorizations of the element $x$, and by $\mathsf{L}_M(x)$ its set of lengths.

 A factorization $\mathfrak a \in \mathscr Z_M(x)$ is \evid{equivalent} to a factorization $\mathfrak b \in \mathscr Z_M(x)$ if the length $m$ of $\mathfrak a$ is equal to the length $n$ of $\mathfrak b$ and there exists a permutation $\sigma$ of the interval $\llb 1, m \rrb$ such that $a_i \simeq_M b_{\sigma(i)}$ for every $i \in \llb 1, m \rrb$, where $a_i$ and $b_{\sigma(i)}$ are the $i^\text{th}$ letter of $\mathfrak a$ and the $\sigma(i)^\text{th}$ letter of $\mathfrak b$.
 Of course, ``being equivalent'' is an equivalence relation on $\mathscr Z_M(x)$.
 In addition, $\mathfrak a$ is a \evid{minimal factorization} (of $x$) if there do not exist a factorization $\alpha_1 \ast \cdots \ast \alpha_k \in \mathscr Z_M(x)$ of length $k$ (strictly) smaller than $m$ and an injective map $\tau \colon \llb 1, k \rrb \to \llb 1, m \rrb$ such that $\alpha_i \simeq_M a_{\tau(i)}$ for each $i \in \llb 1, k \rrb$, in which case $m$ is called a \evid{minimal length} of $x$.
 We denote by $\mathsf L_M^{\sf m}(x)$ the set of minimal lengths and by $\mathscr Z_M^{\sf m}(x)$ the set of minimal factorizations of $x$.
 It is fairly obvious that $x$ has a factorization if and only if it has a minimal factorization; moreover,